Death at Norridgewock

 21 July 2009

 Long overdue, finally put online a few minutes ago: a decentish site on The History of West Point.
-Right this minute, in addition to some material already onsite (MacArthur’s 1962 farewell address to the Corps, Francis Smith’s 1879 address to his classmates of the Class of 1829, Union and Confederate brought together for the time after the War), new material put on the WP section of my site these past ten days:
+Right this minute, in addition to some material already onsite (MacArthur’s 1962 farewell address to the Corps, Francis Smith’s 1879 address to his classmates of the Class of 1829, Union and Confederate brought together for one of the first times after the War), new material put on the WP section of my site these past ten days:

 Roswell Park’s Sketch of the History and Topography of West Point and the Military Academy: published in 1840, it was the first history of the Academy.